Type of Chickens That Lay Colored Eggs (Blue, Green, Pink, Brown)

 A Sussex is a British, dual-purpose chicken breed raised both for its eggs and meat.
 Both standard and bantam fowl are available in 8 recognized colors.
 In 1903, the Sussex Breed Club organized a connection of breeds.

 The Sussex chicken is elegant with a long, broad, flat back; a long, straight breastbone; wide shoulders; and a rectangular construction.
-The tail should be held from the body at an angle of 45 degrees.
+You should hold the tail at a 45-degree angle from the body.

 Throughout the darker variants, the eyes are red.
 However, the lighter ones are orange.

 The comb is single.
-Its earlobes, as well as the legs or skin white, seem red in all varieties.
-Roosters weigh approximately 4.1 kg, and hens approximately 3.2 kg.
+Its earlobes, as well as the legs, or skin white, seem red in all varieties.
+Roosters weigh approximately 4.1 kg, and hens are approximately 3.2 kg.

 Sussex was traditionally raised for meat consumption as a table bird.
 The breed was one of the main breeds maintained for this reason throughout the 20th century until new hybrid lines displaced it.
 We can keep it as a bird with both eggs and meat use.

 Hens lay about 180–200 tan-colored eggs annually; some layer strains may yield up to 250.
-Eggs weigh around 60 gms on average.
+Eggs weigh around 60 gm on average.
 A Sussex is also brought up for sowing.

 2. Asil or Aseel Chicken